Followers

 collect and report intelligence on the British

-And for those readers who have served in government bureaucracies or the military, his remuneration was cut from five shillings per day to four.
+And for those readers who worked in government offices or the military, his pay was cut from five shillings a day to four.